OpenClassrooms-Student-Center/SportSee/README.md

 # Project 9 - Front-end Dashboard

-This repo contains all the source code to run the Project 9 micro API.
+This repo contains all the source code to run the micro API for the sports analytics dashboard SportSee.

 ## 1. General information